seyyedjavadrazavi/A-clarity-and-fairness-aware-framework-for-selecting-workers-in-competitive-crowdsourcing-tasks/README.md

 This repository contains the code for the article "A Clarity and Fairness Aware Framework for Selecting Workers in Competitive Crowdsourcing Tasks."
 Follow the steps below to run the code.

 ## 0. Download Dataset
 We used the Stack Overflow dataset.
 You can download it from [this link](https://drive.google.com/drive/folders/1q33zXpglbViJtDEJYP0oAuH-r24wkWKU?usp=sharing).
+Then you must put each file in the corresponding directories on the 1_prepration folder.
+For example, you should put the Posts.xml in the 1_prepration/posts folder.

 ## Progress
 To use this code for your purposes and dataset, follow and run the files in order based on their numbers.
 Each folder is named with a number to indicate the sequence, from `1_preparation` to `13_charts`.
 Within each folder, if order matters, the files follow a similar pattern; otherwise, you can run them in any order.
 Detailed instructions for each section are provided below.